Accessible and inclusive tourism

 Should I use the term inclusive tourism or accessible tourism?

 ‘Inclusive’ is the preferred terminology as the nature of the word indicates that the product/service is not exclusively for those with a physical disability but rather inclusive and available to all persons.
+‘Accessible’ gives the impression that a product or service has been adapted to be accessible to those with a physical disability and is exclusively for that use.

 How can my business be more inclusive?

 Improving the accessibility of your business is not just about physical access; it covers the entire customer experience and isn’t costly.
+Below are some ways that you can make your business more inclusive for all of your customers.

 Clearly communicate your business’ inclusive offerings